Social Sciences (SOCS)

 SOCS 601 Topics in Teaching Innovations (3) Examination and critical analysis of contemporary curriculum and instruction issues in social sciences.
 Concepts, theories, principles underlying active learning, critical thinking, values inquiry, assessment, and multidisciplinary approaches to integration of knowledge.

-SOCS 735 Ocean Policy Seminar (2) Interdisciplinary approach to problems relating to humans and their interactions with the world's oceans and coasts.
-Theme changes each semester.
-Repeatable eight times.
+SOCS 735 Ocean Policy and Management (3) Interdisciplinary approach to problems relating to humans and their interactions with the world's oceans and coasts.
+Focus includes institutions for governing the world's oceans and coasts at all scales and on the role of scientific knowledge in managing marine and coastal resources.
+Repeatable one time.
+Pre: OCN 331, GEOG 435, or consent.
+(Cross-listed as.
 (Cross-listed as OEST 735)

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.